 Is Trypophobia of skin real?

 No, trypophobia of the skin is not a real disease.
-However, images of clusters of roughly circular shapes may cause goosebumps on the skin, which, again, are clusters of circular shapes.
+It is actually a fear of clusters of roughly circular shapes that may cause goosebumps on the skin, which, again, are clusters of circular shapes.

 Goosebumps, or piloerection, are tiny elevations of the skin and standing up of hairs, usually on the arms and legs.
 Caused by the contraction of tiny muscles at the base of hair follicles, they are mostly temporary.

-Warning: The next section (3 paragraphs below) contains an image that may trigger your trypophobia.
+Warning: The next section contains an image that may trigger your trypophobia.

 Trypophobia may exist without the person knowing it themselves, and only makes its presence as a phobia when exposed to “holey-pattern” images.